minimum2scp/dockerfiles/tdiary/README.md

 and then open http://localhost:18080/ or http://<container ip address>/ by browser.

-The default account is username: "admin", password: "debian".
+The default account is username: "debian", password: "debian".

 ## ssh login to container